 In addition, we aim to diversify technologies and certifications.
 This will mean even more advantages for the company, both for the growth of the client portfolio and for the attraction of new experienced developers.

 Even if the senior developers are the ones we look at when it comes to recruitment processes, we continue the tradition of organizing events dedicated to students/graduates who are just now starting a career in IT.
-From this year, we return to the physical format for internships and internship programs.
+From this year, we return to the physical format for summer practice and internship programs.
 The goal of these programs remains the same: to show interns what it means actually to work in a project team and to give them (the best of them, after completing the internship) the chance to become part of the Roweb team.

 Q: If you were to summarize your entire journey so far in one sentence, what would it look like?